M&E for Learning

 Consider using the CLA Maturity Tool to explore how your team approaches learning.

 Be strategic and prioritize.
 Our M&E systems can provide vast amounts of rich information and potential for learning, but we often do not have the absorptive capacity to take it all in.
 We need to make deliberate choices about what learning can contribute most to our development objectives and what data will support us in that effort.

 Focus on openness.
 If you are experiencing barriers to learning from your M&E systems, take a step back and assess where the roadblock lies.
 It could be a problem with the M&E system itself, or it might arise from a challenge elsewhere in your processes (e.g., decision-making protocols).
 The strongest learning happens when there is openness to talking about challenges and unexpected outcomes at all levels, including with implementing partners and other stakeholders.

 Accountability and learning go together.
 You don’t have to choose between accountability and learning—they go hand in hand.
-Both accountability and learning are necessary and we should develop our M&E efforts to support these complementary objectives.
+Develop your M&E efforts to support these complementary objectives.

 Build collaboration around M&E. Generating buy-in from relevant stakeholders (including different offices in USAID, implementing partners, host government, and other donors) early and often can improve our ability to adapt based on learning generated by our M&E systems. pen conversations about the findings of our monitoring and evaluation efforts can build trust and provide a foundation for stronger collaboration.